Kris Bryant Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective seven K/9, the fourth-worst in the league.
+- The 7.1 strikeouts per nine innings put together by the Nationals pitching staff ranks 27th in the league.

-- The Nationals' 5.08 team ERA ranks 21st across all league pitching staffs.
+- The Nationals' 5.07 team ERA ranks 21st among all league pitching staffs.

-- Gore (1-0) gets the start for the Nationals, his second of the season.
+- Williams (0-1) makes the start for the Nationals, his second of the season.

-- His most recent appearance was on Sunday against the Atlanta Braves, when the lefty tossed 5 1/3 innings, surrendering one earned run while giving up three hits.
+- In his last time out on Monday, the righty tossed five innings against the Tampa Bay Rays, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.